diantyapitaloka/Principal-Component-Analysis/README.md

 ```

 ## 🍘🍜🍣 Decision Tree 🍣🍜🍘
 We will use the Decision Tree model and calculate its accuracy without using PCA.
-Accuracy without PCA is 0.9666.
+Accuracy without PCA is likely 0.9666.
 The accuracy of your model may differ from the output below.
 ```
 from sklearn import tree
 ```